Carl von Weinberg: Nazi Persecution

-With the rise of the Nazis in 1933, the von Weinberg family was persecuted because of their Jewish heritage.
-Von Weinberg was forced out of his employment and positions.
-The school and street that had been named after him were renamed.
-His property was Aryanized, that is transferred in accordance with Nazi law to non-Jews.
-In 1938, after Kristallnacht, he was forced to sell his home, Villa Waldfried and his art collection to the city.
+With the rise of the Nazis in 1933, the Weinberg family was persecuted because of their Jewish origins.
+Carl von Weinberg was forced out of his employment and positions, the school and street that had been named after him were renamed, and his property was "Aryanized", which meant that it was transferred to non-Jews in accordance with Nazi laws.
+In 1938, after Kristallnacht, Weinberg was forced to sell his home, Villa Waldfried, and his art collection to the city.

-The Frankfurt artist Lina von Schauroth, a close friend of the von Weinbergs, managed to bring the four stained glass windows she had created in the private chapel of Villa Waldfried to safety after the owner of the house had fled.
-During the war they were kept in the Limburg Cathedral Museum and in 1951, at the instigation of the Protestant Synod, they were installed in the nave of the Old St. Nicholas Church on Frankfurt's Römerberg.
-On the window with the motif "Ascending Christ" on the west side there is the dedication: The glass windows come from the chapel in Waldfried.
-Carl v.
-Weinberg donated them in memory of his wife May née Forbes.
+The Frankfurt artist Lina von Schauroth, a close friend of the Weinbergs, managed to bring the four stained glass windows she had created in the private chapel of Villa Waldfried to safety, after the former owner of the house had fled.
+During the war, they were kept in the Limburg Cathedral Museum, and in 1951, at the instigation of the Protestant Synod, they were installed in the nave of the Old St. Nicholas Church, near Frankfurt's Römer.
+The "Ascending Christ" window on the west side has this inscription: The glass windows come from the chapel in Waldfried.
+Carl von Weinberg donated them in memory of his wife May (née Forbes).

-After the expropriation of his property, Carl von Weinberg, widowed since 1937, went into exile to his married sister in Italy.

-On March 14, 1943, he died near Florence, six days before his brother Arthur died in the concentration camp Theresienstadt.
-Carl von Weinberg was buried in the mountain cemetery of Chiusi in the grave of his sister's family, who was married to Conté Paolozzi from Chiusi.
+After the expropriation of his property, Carl von Weinberg, widowed since 1937, went into exile to live with his sister and her family in Italy.
+His sister was married to Count Paolozzi of Chiusi.
+On March 14, 1943, he died near Florence, six days before his brother Arthur died in the Theresienstadt Ghetto.
+Carl von Weinberg was buried in the cemetery of Chiusi, in the grave of his sister's family.